TobikoData/sqlmesh/docs/concepts/metrics/overview.md

 # Overview

-Metrics are currently in a prototype phase and not meant for production use at the moment.
+Metrics are currently in a prototype phase and not meant for production use.

 SQLMesh provides a framework for defining and working with metrics (also known as a semantic layer).
 Metrics are arbitrary SQL functions that perform aggregations for use in analytics, data science, or machine learning.